kaybekov/Create-Spotify-Playlist/README.md

-# About Jammming
+# About Create-Spotify-Playlist
-[Jammming](https://aesthetic-sprite-93a084.netlify.app/) is a responsive react web app that uses the Spotify API to:
+[Create-Spotify-Playlist](https://aesthetic-sprite-93a084.netlify.app/) is a responsive react web app that uses the Spotify API to:
 - display the user's Spotify playlists
 - search for music tracks
 - create a playlist